w-alek/Scientific-Computing-with-Python/README.md

 * Lab 2 is a jupyter notebook file consist of solutions from week 2 (Introduction)
 * Lab 3 consist of jupyter notebook file with solutions from week 3 and text file required by one of the exercise (Statements)
 * Lab 4 is a jupyter notebook file consist of solutions from week 4 (Functions)
-* Lab 5 is a jupyter notebook file consist of solutions from week 4 (Modules)
+* Lab 5 is a jupyter notebook file consist of solutions from week 5 (Modules)
+* Lab 6 is a jupyter notebook file consist of solutions from week 6 (Classes)